holochain/docs-pages/src/pages/resources/upgrade/upgrade-holochain-0.6.md

 The biggest change in Holochain 0.6 is that **warrants** are now stable.
 This doesn't result in any breaking changes, but the response from `get_agent_activity` will now return a list of warrants.

+Another notable change is that the default network transport has been changed in Holochain v0.6.1 from tx5 to iroh.
+An update to the conductor config is required.

 If your hApp is written for Holochain 0.4, follow the [0.5 upgrade guide](/resources/upgrade/upgrade-holochain-0.5/) first.
 :::